edouard/human-markdown-reference/README.md

 # How To Use

-Copy the `markdown-reference/` directory to your project.
+Copy `markdown-reference` to your project.

 Add a help link to the reference: